Skip to main content

-For over a decade, we built BigRentz into one of the largest equipment-logistics networks in North America — coordinating thousands of suppliers, tens of thousands of jobsites, and millions of data points.
+For over a decade, we built BigRentz into one of the largest equipment-logistics networks in North America — coordinating thousands of suppliers, tens of thousands of jobsites, and millions of procurement decisions.
 Along the way, we learned something fundamental:

 We saw this pattern everywhere.